 A little Video Action

 Let’s head back to dark with Sailor, a royal/navy blue.
 This may seem silly, the back and forth, but stick with me, it will make sense I promise!
-In middle of the process of painting layers, I took a quick video just to share it in action.
+In the middle of the process of painting layers, I took a quick video just to share it in action.
 I also switched back and forth between my flat Cling on brush and an angled Wooster brush.
 This video shows when I started to add Sailor.

 Woah, this is really blue and needs to be lightened up.